atan4583/atan4583.github.io/_posts/2019-04-13-Project 4-DataWrangling.md

 $$\Rightarrow$$ <a href="\images\Project4-tweetDataAnalysis\wrangle_act_report.slides.html" target="_blank"><b>Slide Show</b></a> (Hit _**Auto Play**_ button to suspend/resume slide show or _**Manual Play**_ button to advance slide page manually)

-# [WeRateDogs](https://en.wikipedia.org/wiki/WeRateDogs) Twitter Feed Dataset Analysis
+# <a href="https://en.wikipedia.org/wiki/WeRateDogs" target="_blank">WeRateDogs</a> Twitter Feed Dataset Analysis
 Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
-This project is part of the deliverables for my [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) with Udacity.
+This project is part of the deliverables for my <a href="https://www.udacity.com/course/data-analyst-nanodegree--nd002" target="_blank">Data Analyst Nanodegree</a> with Udacity.

 ## DataSet
 Gather data from these 3 sources:
 -  WeRateDogs Twitter archive.
-This contains 5000+ basic tweet data about dog rating, name, and "stage"
+This contains 5000+ basic tweet data about dog rating, name, and "stage".
--  tweet image predictions from [Udacity site](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv).
+-  tweet image predictions from <a href="https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv" target="_blank">Udacity site</a>.
 This file contains dog breed prediction results (from a Neural Network classifier) for every dog images from the WeRateDogs Twitter archive.
 -  Twitter API tweepy.
 Use this API to query additional data (in JSON format) for each tweet ID in the WeRateDogs Twitter archive.

 ## Process